Insurance Companies and Motorcycle Accidents

 - Refuse to yield the right of way to motorcycle riders.

 As we investigate a motorcycle accident case, our law firm often determines that drunk driving, distracted driving and drowsy driving are the underlying factors.
 If these factors played a role in your case, we will work hard to hold the driver accountable for your injuries.

 Understanding helmet laws in West Virginia

 Like many states, West Virginia has a "universal helmet law."
 If you operate or ride as a passenger on a motorcycle, you must wear an approved helmet that is securely fastened to your head by a chin or neck strap.
 You must also wear safety, shatter-resistant eyeglasses, goggles or a face shield that complies with state standards.
 There is a good reason for this law: Studies and statistics show that helmets prevent brain injuries and save lives.

 If you failed to wear a helmet or face protection when your accident happened, an insurance company may try to use that fact to deny your claim or diminish the amount you recover.
 The reality is that just because you weren't wearing protective gear doesn't mean your injuries were automatically your fault.
-Our law firm knows how to counter this common insurance tactic.
+Our Central Ohio law firm knows how to counter this common insurance tactic.